 - Level 1 Valuation is based upon quoted prices for identical instruments traded in active markets.
-At June 30, 2016 and 2015, Level 1 securities include primarily overnight repurchase agreements, money market funds, and mutual funds. - Level 2 Valuation is based upon quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model based valuation techniques for which all significant assumptions are observable in the market.
-At June 30, 2016 and 2015, Level 2 securities include an unregistered mutual fund.

-Level 3 - Valuation is generated from model-based techniques that use significant assumptions not observable in the market.
+At June 30, 2017 and 2016, Level 1 securities include primarily money market funds and mutual funds. - Level 2 Valuation is based upon quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model based valuation techniques for which all significant assumptions are observable in the market.
+At June 30, 2017 and 2016, Level 2 securities include an unregistered mutual fund. - Level 3 Valuation is generated from model-based techniques that use significant assumptions not observable in the market.
 These unobservable assumptions reflect the Association's estimates of assumptions that market participants would use in pricing the asset or liability.
 Valuation techniques include use of discounted cash flow models and similar techniques.
-At June 30, 2015, Level 3 securities include an equity fund limited partnership.
-At June 30, 2016, there were no Level 3 securities.
+At June 30, 2017 and 2016, there were no Level 3 securities.